-- Use of entity sets vs. attributes - Choice mainly depends on the structure of the enterprise being modeled, and on the semantics associated with the attribute in question - Entities is more complex and general than attributes
+- Use of entity sets vs. attributes - Choice mainly depends on the structure of the enterprise being modeled, and on the semantics associated with the attribute in question - Entities is more complex and general than attributes - General, attributes are atomic

-- · Use of entity sets vs. relationship sets - Possible guideline is to designate a relationship set to describe an action that occurs between entities
+- Use of entity sets vs. relationship sets - Possible guideline is to designate a relationship set to describe an action that occurs between entities